misteraddons/normalize_audio_scripts/README.md

 # MiSTer Core Audio Normalization

 _**DISCLAIMER: Do not try this on your grandma's SD card.
-It may erase childhood pictures and save files**_
+It may erase childhood pictures and save files.**_

 * MiSTer's cores output wildly different levels of audio - these scripts aim to balance audio levels between cores
 * I measured average and maximum SPL in dB, and recorded the core volume adjustment needed to achieve this level